 MY EXPERIENCE WITH WORKING BRITTANYS

-I've been breeding Brittanys since 1999, and for several years, we've been leaving tails and dewclaws intact, without any increase in injuries, in the field and indoors.
+I've been breeding Brittanys since 1999, and have been leaving tails and dewclaws intact for about a decade, without any increase in injuries, in the field and indoors.

 Did you know that under the Canadian Kennel Club Brittanys are the only breed that are disqualified from shows due to intact tails?
-Tail docking and dewclaw removal is a controversial practice and we're frequently asked why we choose not to dock tails and remove dewclaws.
+While docking and cropping is illegal in Alberta (and many other provinces and countries around the world), I'm frequently asked why I do not dock tails and remove dewclaws.

 Dewclaws are in a similar position as human thumbs.
 In this photo of Vite running at full speed, you can see where her dewclaw would touch the ground while cornering.